Q: How long does it take to make a banjo?

 Q: What kind of skin heads do you use and how do you treat them?

-A: I prefer goat skins, and for the Standard models like to slightly stain them with walnut husks so they aren't super white and match the darker feel of the aged brass hardware.
+A: I prefer goat skins and like to slightly stain them with walnut husks so they aren't super white.

 Q: What kind of frets do you use?